cward-dev/dev10-program-classwork/week-02/assessment/README.md

 ### Game class
-// Need to split into separate methods in line with Single Responsibility Principle
+// TODO Need to split into separate methods in line with Single Responsibility Principle
 * Import Gomoku class
 * Pass in gomoku object from Gomoku class
 * Declare next stone variable